ALOM-2020-2021/shop-api-FlorianBarbet/README.md

 pokemon.starters.id = 1,4,7
 ````
 pokemon.XXX.id : if you wish you could change the list of pokemon id
-you could obtain in XXX ( XXX could be masterballs, superballs, hyperballs, pokeballs or starter )
+you could obtain into a XXX ( XXX could be masterballs, superballs, hyperballs, pokeballs or starter )
-these properties are important to run this API you have to get them all !
-It will be used
+these properties are important to run this API you have to put them all ! they will be use to instance a singleton
-to instance a singleton factory which will produce a List of PokemonId that are required to randomize
+factory which will produce a List of PokemonId that are required to randomize a selection of pokemon !
-a selection of pokemon ! ( Don't touch if you don't know what it does ) !
+( Don't touch if you don't know what it does ) !